 opiates e.g. morphine, fentanyl and codeine

-Other antidepressant medicines may interfere with AURORIX such as fluoxetine, fluvoxamine,
+Other antidepressant medicines that may interfere with AURORIX include: fluoxetine,

 Moclobemide may cause an additional drop in blood pressure if you are taking metoprolol.